kiwi-bop/flutter_crashlytics/README.md

 ### iOS
 On iOS side your need to set your Fabric ID under your Info.plist like:
-(Only do this if using Fabric, not firebase as you will not have an Api Key)
+(Only do this if using Fabric, not Firebase as you will not have an Api Key)
 ```
 <key>Fabric</key>
     <dict>